-The reason is not so in getting additional salary but much more in keeping English language practice and being in close touch with high tech of Silicon Valley.
-Having started my first contract with IBM in 2002, Genesys Telecommunications Laboratories is already the 4th american IT company that I’m currently working for.
+The reason is not so in getting an additional salary but much more in keeping English language practice and being in close touch with the high tech of Silicon Valley.
+Having started my first contract with IBM in 2002, Genesys Telecommunications Laboratories is already the 4th American IT company that I’m currently working for.

 What are your biggest challenges, and could you give us some interesting statistics regarding your work?

-Operation teams usually do not use Zabbix GUI for real time monitoring.
+Operation teams usually do not use Zabbix GUI for real-time monitoring.
 Custom integrated dashboards are specially designed to watch all the alarms from multiple Zabbix instances on one screen.
-The biggest challenge here is much noise, including false alarms, flapping triggers, true but too early activated alerts, which cannot fit on screen and reduce the visibility of entire infrastructure.
+The biggest challenge here is much noise, including false alarms, flapping triggers, true but too early activated alerts, which cannot fit on the screen and reduce the visibility of the entire infrastructure.

 At Genesys, the total weekly volume of Zabbix events is over 15 K while the noise rate is varying from 50% to 80% depending on the amount of planned maintenance because more than a half of the noise is a result of the changes to the system..